 - Allow your air conditioning equipment to dry out.
 Clear out any standing water if possible and safely clear any debris from the immediate area.

 - Leave your AC system off until a professional air conditioning inspection has been performed.
-Call Komfort Air and ensure your equipment will operate safely and effectively with a full air conditioner safety inspection.
+Call Komfort Air Service Experts and ensure your equipment will operate safely and effectively with a full air conditioner safety inspection.

 REMEMBER: Do not cover your outdoor HVAC systems with a tarp.
 This could actually cause more issues, including not allowing the air conditioner to air out completely and remove moisture, a could cause rust or other damage.